primatephor/mash/docs/SuiteDefinition.md

 ```
     <Script dir="suite"/>
 ```
-  * Specifies a directory that will be parsed looking for Scripts.
+This specifies a directory that will be parsed looking for Scripts.
 All scripts found in the directory are part of this suite, any non Script files are ignored.

 ```
     <Parallel>